 The Organization billing settings are where you add or change your payment source, view your invoices and select / modify your current plan:

-Organization Global Privileges are where you configure the permissions for current Organization members to invite collaborators, new Organization members, create new teams and create new repositories:
+Organization Global Privileges are where you configure the permissions for current Organization members to:

 Organization Object Privileges are where you configure the default privileges for objects within a package repository:

-Organization Security is where you can enable Two-Factor Authentication.
+Organization Security / 2FA is where you can enable Two-Factor Authentication.
 This will force members to set up Two-Factor Authentication for additional security.

-Organization Team settings are used to control the default visibility of teams:
+Organization User and Team settings is used to control the default visibility of teams:

 - Visible - Non-Members are able to view the team